dward2/BME547/Assignments/BMICalculatorAssignment.md

 ### Approach
-* Clone GitHub Classroom repository to your computer
+* Clone GitHub repository to your computer
 * Create feature branch from main branch for each new feature to be added (e.g., data input)
 * Use meaningful commit messages and an appropriate frequency of commits while